Leadership Kittitas County

 Inspiring individuals to seek leadership roles and gives them the resources to succeed as leaders.

 What is Leadership Kittitas County?
-Leadership Kittitas County is an in-depth, 7-month exploration of our county.
-We visit people and inner offices frequently not open to the public, have behind-the-doors meetings with community leaders and top business people, and spirited conversations about policy and our communities’ futures.
+Leadership Kittitas County (LKC) is an in-depth, 7-month exploration of our county.
+LKC classes are able to visit offices in the county frequently not open to the public, have exclusive meetings with community leaders and top business people, and have spirited conversations about policy and our communities’ future.
 Diversity of viewpoints is highly encouraged.
-Many deep friendships have been forged among participants and with Leadership alumni and presenters.
+Many deep friendships and connections have been forged among participants and with Leadership alumni and presenters.

 Who has attended Leadership Kittitas County?
-Between 1995 and 2018, nearly 350 people have completed the program.
-Alumni have gone to become local elected officials, state representatives, judges, top CWU administrators, and people in nearly every walk of local life.
+Between 1995 and 2023, over 400 people have completed the program.
+Alumni have gone to become local elected officials, state representatives, judges, top CWU administrators, and people in nearly every walk of life.
 They straddle a wide range of political affiliations but are united in a common desire to make our communities better.

 What is the time commitment?
-Participants are expected to attend all sessions and participate by engaging with speakers and fellow class members.
-Most classes run from approximately 8:30 am to 4:00 or 4:30 pm.
-All sessions, with the exception of the October Orientation and History Day, are held on the 2nd Friday of the month.
-Attendance at the October Reception/Orientation and the October History Day is mandatory.
+Participants are expected to attend all virtual sessions and participate by engaging with speakers and fellow class members.
+Classes will run from approximately 8:30 a.m. to 4:30 p.m., with a lunch break in between.
+All sessions, with the two exceptions of the October Orientation and November Class are held on the 2nd Friday of the month.
+Attendance at the Thursday, October 12 Orientation is mandatory.

 If I become a participant am I expected to run for public office?
 We provide the background, knowledge and experiences; how individuals use that is up to them.
 Also, leadership is broader than public office.
 Roles in professional associations, on boards and commissions, and with service organizations also have great impact.